kensanata/advent/2016/day06/README.md

 ## Part 1

-Given a list of input strings, find the solution which consists of the most common in each position.
+Given a list of input strings, find the solution which consists of the most common letter in each position.
 With the following input, the solution would be "alex".

 ```
-akex
-alfx
-bley
+aeex
+alrx
+blet
 ```

+## Part 2

+Given the same input, find the solution which consists of the *least* common letters.
+With the input above, the solution would be "bert".

+Run the example using `lein run < data`.